A Survey of Code-switched Speech and Language Processing: Code-switched Speech and NLP Techniques

 \cite{modipa2013implications} describe an ASR system for Sepedi-English in which a single Sepedi lexicon is used for decoding.
 English pronunciations in terms of the Sepedi phone set are obtained by phone-decoding English words with the Sepedi ASR. \cite{pandey2017adapting} use a common Wx-based phone set for Hindi-English ASR built using a large amount of monolingual Hindi data with a small amount of code-switched Hindi-English data. \cite{yeh2015improved} use cross-lingual data sharing to tackle the problem of highly imbalanced Mandarin-English code-switching, where the speakers speak primarily in Mandarin.
+In \cite{white2008investigation}, authors attempt to alleviate the problem of L2 word pronunciation by creating linguistically motivated pairwise mappings

 When data from both languages is available but there is no or very little data in code-switched form, bilingual models can be built. \cite{vu2012first} train the Acoustic Model on bilingual data, while \cite{bhuvanagiri2010approach} and \cite{bhuvanagirir2012mixed} use existing monolingual models and with a phone-mapped lexicon and modified Language Model for Hindi-English ASR.
+In \cite{taneja2019exploiting}, authors create synthetic code mixed speech by concatenating segments from different monolingual utterances and employ this to improve Hindi-English code mixed ASR performance.
+In \cite{acoustic_dataaugmentation_mandarinenglish_activelearning}, authors first detect real and untranscribed code mixed segments from online archives.
+They then employ semi supervised and active learning techniques to obtain transcriptions and use as augmented data to train code switched models.
+In \cite{yilmaz2018semi} authors follow semi supervised training and show that incorporating language and speaker information is helpful while building bilingual acoustic models.
+In \cite{yilmaz2019multi} authors combine monolingual and bilingual graphs together with a unified acoustic model.

+\cite{winata2020meta} propose a technique known as meta transfer learning to select the best monolingual data for transfer that can improve code-switched models. \cite{zhang2020monolingual} describe the importance of data selection between subsets of English, Mandarin and code-switched datasets for improving Mandarin-English ASR and show that simply pooling all the data leads to worse results.

 \cite{yilmaz2016investigating} build a bilingual DNN-based ASR system for Frisian-Dutch broadcast speech using both language-dependent and independent phones.
 The language dependent approach, where each phone is tagged with the language and modeled separately performs better. \cite{yilmaz2017exploiting} decode untranscribed data with this ASR system and add the decoded speech to ASR training data after rescoring using Language Models.
 In \cite{yilmaz2018acoustic}, this ASR is significantly improved with augmented textual and acoustic data by adding more monolingual data in Dutch, automatically transcribing untranscribed data, generating code-switched data using Recurrent LMs and machine translation.